h0lyl337/Drakaina-Botnet/README.md

 # Watchdog:

 The purpose of this watchdog is to make sure that the payload is always running.
-Watch dog will can load the payload from memory, or download payload to disk and execute ( depening on your configuration).
+Watchdog will can load the payload from memory, or download payload to disk and execute ( depening on your configuration ).

 If the payload binary is not running and is not on the file system because it got deleated or somehow, watchdog will redownload and place the payload in the specified directory.